 I certainly do not want to sound like an authority of the matter, because I will be the first to admit that I learned the music backwards.
 I’m able to see that all the hours that I spent reading about the theory, and memorizing the lines and patterns from the books, would have been much better spent if instead, I sat down with the records and transcribed repeatedly.
 I would have become a completely different player and would have had an entirely different relationship to the music.

 Does jazz education have it backwards?
-In my opinion, coming from those that learned it backwards and is now struggling to swim against the tide to learn the way that the warriors learned this music: Absolutely, yes.
+In my opinion, coming from those who’ve learned it backwards and are now struggling to swim against the tide to learn the way that the warriors learned this music: Absolutely, yes.

 Latest posts by David Greenberg (see all)

 - Abe Ovadia – Three by Three (2014) - April 1, 2014

 - Shows I’ll Never Forget: Kenny Garrett Quintet, October 11, 2013 - November 13, 2013

 - Ode to Omni – October’s Fire (2013) - June 20, 2013